Integrate TiDB Cloud with Netlify

 All IP addresses allowed for traffic filter in TiDB Cloud

-For TiDB Dedicated clusters, make sure that the traffic filter of the cluster allows all IP addresses (set to 0.0.0.0/0) for connection.
+For TiDB Cloud Dedicated clusters, make sure that the traffic filter of the cluster allows all IP addresses (set to 0.0.0.0/0) for connection.
 This is because Netlify deployments use dynamic IP addresses.

-TiDB Serverless clusters allow all IP addresses for connection by default, so you do not need to configure any traffic filter.
+TiDB Cloud Serverless clusters allow all IP addresses for connection by default, so you do not need to configure any traffic filter.

 Step 1.
 Get the example project and the connection string